immutable/zkevm-bridge-contracts/bootstrap/README.md

 # Bridge bootstrapping

 ## Prerequisite
 1. Coordinate with Axelar to obtain their admin address for initial funding as well as the desired amount in $IMX.
-(50 IMX in previous discussion).
+(500 IMX in previous discussion).
+2. Coordinate with security to obtain the addresses to perform child and root bridge upgrade.
 2. Fund admin EOA account with `ETH` and `IMX` on root chain.
-(As a rule of thumb, _0.1 ETH and 100 IMX_ (TBD)).
+(As a rule of thumb, _0.1 ETH and 550 IMX_ (TBD)).

 ## Bootstrapping